JAGDF/ultimate-python/README.fr.md

 Le suprême guide d'étudier de Python
 CircleCI Code Coverage Quality Gate Status License r/Python

-Le suprême guide d'étudier de Python pour newcomers et professionals alike. 🐍 🐍 🐍
+Le suprême guide d'étudier de Python pour les nouveaux venus et professionnels se ressemblent. 🐍 🐍 🐍

 print("Ultimate Python study guide")
 English | 한국어 | 繁体中文 | Español | Deutsch | Français | 日本語

-Motivation
+La motivation
-I created this GitHub repo to share what I've learned about core Python over the past 5+ years of using it as a college graduate, an employee at large-scale companies and an open-source contributor of repositories like Celery and Full Stack Python.
+Je crée this GitHub repo to share what I've learned about core Python over the past 5+ years of using it as a college graduate, an employee at large-scale companies and an open-source contributor of repositories like Celery and Full Stack Python.
 I look forward to seeing more people learn Python and pursue their passions through it. 🎓

 Goals
 Here are the primary goals of creating this guide: